LunaSare/datelifeMS1/review.md

 &nbsp;
 &nbsp;

 **Please find below response to each point raised by the _Associate Editor_ Daniele Silvestro and the two _Reviewers_.
+We experienced a delay due to a dependency to our software that was orphaned, and kicked out from the official R repository (CRAN), putting at risk the status of our own software.
+DateLife is hosted in other stable resources, but CRAN is the most widely used, so we decided to adopt the orphaned dependency to get it back on CRAN.
+However, the dependency is written in C, a language that we are not very familiar with, so it took us a while to figure it out.
+It was worthy, as our package is now stable in the official CRAN repository.
+We also carefully addressed all points made by the reviewers and AE, and we think they greatly improved the manuscript.
 We greatly appreciate your time and consideration for our resubmission.**

 &nbsp;
 &nbsp;